PC-Ngumoha/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 ### 7-islower.py
 contains the function `islower` which takes a character as it's argument and returns `True` if it's a lowercase character.
 Otherwise, it returns `False`.

+### 8-uppercase.py
+contains the function `uppercase` which takes a lowercase string as it's argument and prints out the string in uppercase.